Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Quantifying cosmic variance

 We now study the redshift evolution of the Schechter function faint-end slope $\alpha$ for $\muv < -15$, along with the cosmic variance, in more detail as shown in Fig. \ref{fig:alpha}.
 Tracking the steepening of the underlying HMF, the faint-end UV LF slope steepens too with redshift for all models.
-The value of $\alpha$ is effectively the same (within uncertainties\footnote{Uncertainties on $\alpha$ are derived fitting the UV LF for $\muv < -15$ with a Schechter function, with the errors given by the cosmic variance at each $\muv$.}) in the \textit{Photoionization} and \textit{Early heating} models at all redshifts and evolves as
+The value of $\alpha$ is effectively the same (within uncertainties\footnote{$\alpha$ and its uncertainties are derived fitting the UV LF with a full Schechter function for $\muv < -15$, with the errors given by the cosmic variance at each $\muv$.}) in the \textit{Photoionization} and \textit{Early heating} models at all redshifts and evolves as

 With its faster suppression of the gas mass, and hence star formation rate and UV luminosity, the \textit{Jeans mass} model shows a shallower redshift evolution of $\alpha$ such that

 Within error bars, these slopes are in accord with the observationally inferred evolution of $\alpha$ presented in \citet{bouwens2015b} who assumed the Schechter function parameters to vary linearly with redshift to find: